mu-box/microbox-engine-template/README.md

-*This repo provides the basic structure for a [Nanobox engine](http://docs.nanobox.io/getting-started/engines/).
+*This repo provides the basic structure for a [Microbox engine](https://docs.microbox.cloud/getting-started/engines/).
 Engines automate the building and configuration of application infrastructures.
 The Readme content below is sample content outlining what an engine Readme should contain.*

 ---

 # Engine Name

 *The opening paragraph of an engine's Readme file should explain what the engine is and what makes it unique.
-Keep in mind that your README.md content will be viewed on [engines.nanobox.io](http://engines.nanobox.io) when published as well as other repo hosting providers, so it's important to set the context of it being a nanobox engine.
+Keep in mind that your README.md content will be viewed on [engines.microbox.cloud](https://engines.microbox.cloud) when published as well as other repo hosting providers, so it's important to set the context of it being a microbox engine.
 For Example:*

-This is a nanobox engine that automates the deployment of Ruby on Rails web applications.
+This is a microbox engine that automates the deployment of Ruby on Rails web applications.
 It includes multiple options for ruby versions and web servers as well as flexible configuration options.

 ## App Detection

-*Engines have the ability to auto-detect the language/framework of an app through the [`sniff` script](http://docs.nanobox.io/engines/scripts/sniff/).
+*Engines have the ability to auto-detect the language/framework of an app through the [`sniff` script](https://docs.microbox.cloud/engines/scripts/sniff/).
 Outline how the engine detects whether or not it shoulde be used for the application.
 For example:*

 To detect a Ruby on Rails app, this engine checks for the presence of a Gemfile.
 If a Gemfile, the engine then checks for the presence of the `rails` gem.